Sautéed Swiss Chard with Parmesan Cheese

-"Lemon and Parmesan cheese season this simple, tasty recipe for Swiss chard on your stovetop!"
+Swiss chard is seasoned with lemon and Parmesan cheese in this simple, tasty recipe for Swiss chard on your stovetop!

 A nice and healthy recipe for Swiss chard!
 For those who find it too bitter, try adding some heavy cream to the cooked vegetables.